christian-hobelsberger/PersonalWebsite/content/post/getting-started/index.md

 ---
-title: "My first Post: GPA calculator for german universities"
+title: 'My first Post: Analizing the german "Bundestagswahl 2021"'
-subtitle: This is my first little post containing a GPA calculator for german universities
+subtitle: This is my first little post containing an analysis of the german "Bundestagswahl 2021"
 date: 2022-01-02T12:30:38.666Z
 summary: This is my first little post containing a GPA calculator for german universities.